Klor-Con/ EF effervescent tablets

 Preventing or treating low blood potassium levels when the amount of potassium in the diet is inadequate.
 It may also be used to treat low potassium levels caused by some diseases, severe or prolonged episodes of vomiting or diarrhea, certain medicines (eg, corticosteroids, diuretics), surgery, or other conditions.
 It may also be used for other conditions as determined by your doctor.

-Klor-Con/EF effervescent tablets is a potassium supplement.
+Klor-Con/EF effervescent tablets are a potassium supplement.
 It works by providing potassium when you have low levels of potassium in your blood.

 Do NOT use Klor-Con/ EF effervescent tablets if: